cmenon12/contemporary-choir/wordpress-plugins/password-protected/readme.txt

 * Option to allow administrators access without entering password.
 * Works with Mark Jaquith's [Login Logo](https://wordpress.org/plugins/login-logo/) plugin.
 * Works with the [Uber Login Logo](https://wordpress.org/plugins/uber-login-logo/) plugin.
-* NEW: Works with the [Advanced noCaptcha](https://en-gb.wordpress.org/plugins/advanced-nocaptcha-recaptcha/) plugin.

 > Please note, this plugin works by setting a cookie to allow access to the site.
 If you are using a caching plugin or web hosting such as WP Engine that has in-built caching, you will need to configure the caching service to be disabled if the Password Protected cookie is set.